-Sunblocks usually contain zinc oxide and titanium oxide, which are non-toxic in small amounts (I don’t know what happens if you eat a bucket, so maybe don’t) which is good to know if you have a baby that is a big hand chewer.
+Mineral Sunblocks usually contain zinc oxide and titanium oxide, which are non-toxic in small amounts, which is good to know if you have a baby that is a big hand chewer.
+(I don’t know what happens if you eat a bucket, so maybe don’t.)

-In addition to sunblock, we have come a long way when it comes to sun protection whether it be gear or clothing.
+In addition to sunblock, we have come a long way regarding sun protection whether it be gear or clothing.
 Here are some of my faves.

 These are great for baby sun protection, diaper changes, naps and general escape from the chaos.
 I really love the Coleman Beach Shade Shelter because you can zip the front up if you need privacy.
 Veer also makes these incredible Base Camp Shelters too.

 If you can easily see through a piece of clothing, then it’s probably not providing enough protection, so keep an eye out for these duds when you’re in full sun.
 I love this stuff because I don’t have to worry about those high burn areas like shoulders.
 Ones with zip or snap crotches make for easy diaper changes too.